r7uaz0n/jekyll-now/_posts/2017-5-16-Tuesday-May-16th.md

 ## What I got stuck on:

 - Above problem.
-Code I'm working with that is not correct or complete:
+Code I'm working with that was not correct nor complete:

 ```javascript
   var i=0;